ItsKris1/basf/README.md

 ### Features

-- Register & login (session based)
+- Session based authentication
+- Create and comment posts
-- Post - including associating them with tags
+- Associate posts with tags and search them by the tag
-- Comment posts
 - Like and dislike posts & comments
-- Filter posts by tags

 ## Prerequisites